Elizabeth Crozer Campbell: Life

 While living in Tucson she became a research associate with the Arizona State Museum and continued to work on the collections she and Bill had assembled over the years.
-In 1957 she had Arizona State Museum exhibit designer Robert Baker design a laboratory on the second floor of her Tucson home.
+In 1957, she had Arizona State Museum exhibit designer Robert Baker design a laboratory on the second floor of her Tucson home.
 During this time she also wrote a memoir about homesteading in Twentynine Palms, The Desert was Home.
 Campbell made a trip to Twentynine Palms for an event marking the publication of her book and made the decision to move back there.
 She remained in Twentynine Palms for the rest of her life.

-Elizabeth Campbell died on December 21, 1971.
-She was cremated and her cremains were interred alongside those of her husband Bill in a single plot in Twentynine Palms Cemetery.
-Her obituary was published in The Masterkey.
+Campbell died on December 21, 1971.